Sunday, January 24, 2016

 Words & music - Curtis Mayfield.
 Sung by Lonette McKee, Irene Cara & Dwan Smith

-It’s doubtful the old coots representing the music branch of the Motion Picture Academy even knew who Curtis Mayfield was, let alone receptive to the outstanding R & B score he composed for the low-budget musical, Sparkle.
-The Motown-influenced score is pure 70s soul (it takes place in the ‘60s) and of the many songs I like, my favorite is this silky- smooth number with a pulsing backbeat.
-Aretha Franklin sang all the film’s songs on the soundtrack album, but check out the YouTube video - not only to hear the smoking-hot, girl-group vocals of Irene Cara, Lonette McKee, and Dwan Smith, but to check out the slinky choreography.
+It’s doubtful the old coots representing the music branch of the Motion Picture Academy even knew who Curtis Mayfield was, let alone appreciated the outstanding R&B score he composed for the low-budget musical Sparkle.
+The Motown-inspired score is pure '70s soul (the film is set in the '60s), and among the many songs I enjoy, my favorite is this silky-smooth number with a pulsing backbeat.
+Aretha Franklin performed all the songs on the soundtrack album, but check out the YouTube video - not only to hear the smoking-hot girl-group vocals of Irene Cara, Lonette McKee, and Dwan Smith, but also to see the slinky choreography.

 10.